RJM-HF/Mail-Security/README.md

 HomeFortress is our public email security hub.<br>
 Your go-to page for key files that support secure email communications.<br><br>
-Hosting essential documents and branding assets that help ensure our email systems are authenticated and trusted.
+Hosting essential documents and branding assets that help ensure our email systems are,<br>
-Our focus is on providing a simple, streamlined resource for anyone needing to verify our email security practices.
+authenticated and trusted.
+Our focus is on providing a simple, streamlined resource for,<br>
+anyone needing to verify our email security practices.
 </div>